 To quickly find half-diminished chords we'll start with the diminished chord because it's an easy shape to remember.
 You can play this anywhere on the ukulele.
 Any ukulele will work: soprano, tenor or baritone.

-Raise the second note.
+Raise the second note to get the next shape.
 The root for this shape is on the 2nd string.

 Let's move the third note up.
 This half-diminished chord has the root on the 4th string.
-This shape is easiest to play by holding finger 1 down across the fretboard with 2 on top of it, while finger 3 holds the notes on the next fret.
+This shape is easiest to play by holding fingers 1 and 3 down across the fretboard, while finger 2 pushes down on both of them.

 Let's move the fourth note up.
 This half-diminished chord has the root on the 3rd string.